 Although you’ll need a good chunk of change to get your practice up and running, there are several advantages to getting law firm financing that other industries don’t necessarily have.
 For starters, you’re in stronger shape for some loans based on your work within a high-paying field.
 There are also a few financing sources that are unique to esquires, as well, which can make it easier for you to access capital.
 Let’s go through some of your top options for law firm financing, as well as what you’ll need to make your application shine.

 There are several options out there for law firm financing.
-You can choose from conventional loans, such as SBA loans or bank loans, short- and medium-term loans, or even a few other options that don’t require you to put collateral up front in order to secure financing.
+You can choose from conventional loans, such as SBA loans or bank loans, short- and medium-term business loans, or even a few other options that don’t require you to put collateral up front in order to secure financing.
 Here are a few of the best law firm financing options depending on your needs and credit history.

 We’re huge proponents of U.S. Small Business Administration loans, also known as SBA loans.
 SBA loans are actually loan guarantee programs, which means that the administration helps small business owners get access to bank financing.
 Like it or not, most banks look at investments in small business as risky bets—they’re more accustomed to working with larger clientele who have a longstanding financial history.
 Small businesses—even if they’re law practices—may be too unknown an entity for banks to bite.